Now freely downloadable worldwide, as a protest against censorship

 “Edwin Giltay performed his duties as a temporary worker to the satisfaction of his employer from 8 June to 23 July 1998.”

-Casema, official certificate (1999), in direct contradiction with Minister De Grave's position, which remains online unchallenged at the National Ombudsman to this day
+Casema, official certificate (1999), in direct contradiction with Minister De Grave’s position, which stood unchallenged on the National Ombudsman’s website for decades and was removed without explanation in March 2026

 🇳🇱 Source:dedoofpotgeneraal.nl/doc/bijlage4.pdf